snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

 `x` is a closure that takes in a parameter with an unspecified type, which will be inferred through its usage.
-Next we `match x(..)` which makes the type of the closure `RangeFull`,
+Next we `match x(..)` which makes the type of the closure `RangeFull`.
+It looks like we're matching closures but it's really just multiple wildcard patterns.

-The numbers also don't matter even though it seems as though the function is being incremented each time.
+The numbers also don't matter even though it seems as though the function is being incremented each time, since it's a wildcard anything would match.

 ## Return already